A lot or a little?

 What parents need to know

 Parents need to know that 100 Humans is a reality series that conducts social experiments on 100 people to find answers to silly questions about human behavior.
-It has some sexual talk, usually in the form of jokes, some drinking, and bleeped cursing.
+It has some sexual talk, usually in the form of jokes, plus some drinking and bleeped cursing.
 The hosts have an edgy sense of humor, which is sometimes at the expense of the test subjects.

 - Parents say